foospidy/HoneyPy/README.md

 `$sudo ./ipt_set_tcp 23 2300`

-#### Custom Service Emulation
+#### Custom Service Emulation (Plugins)
 HoneyPy now uses the concept of plugins for custom service emulators.
-Service emulators can make the honeypot look more like a real system in order to invoke more interaction and capture more attack data.
-The emulator is a Python module that is loaded on start.
-HonePy simply opens a socket and hands it off to the service emulator.
+Plugins can make the honeypot look more like a real system in order to invoke more interaction and capture more attack data.
+Plugins are simply a Python module that is loaded when HoneyPy is started.
+HoneyPy now leverages the Twisted library to handle connections.
 There are example service emulators included in the plugins directory.
 These will be improved, and more added, in the future.
 Example:

 ```
 [Echo]